I Saw Your Data on the Dark WebWhat is the Dark Web and what do we find there?

 By Felipe Ruiz | December 07, 2020

-In September, I wrote a post about credential stuffing, the kind of attack that depends on the collection of huge amounts of data (lists of user/password pairs), which usually are sold on the Dark Web.
-In May this year, for example, it was reported that around 164 million user records stolen from 11 companies, mainly from Asia and the US, had been put up for sale by the cybercriminal group ShinyHunters for several thousand dollars on the Dark Web.
+In September, I wrote about credential stuffing, the kind of attack that depends on the collection of huge amounts of data (lists of user/password pairs), which usually are sold on the Dark Web.
 But, what is the Dark Web?
 How could we have access to it?
 Perhaps many of us immediately associate the term Dark Web with criminal activity.
-But, is that a place intended only for criminals?
+But is that a place intended only for criminals?
 If you don’t know what the Dark Web is or want to learn more about it, this post can give you useful information.

 I’ve never used the Dark Web, maybe you haven’t either, but both of us may have already appeared there.
 Let’s understand better what this dark side of the internet is.
 According to the above, with the Dark Web being part of the Deep Web, you will not find its material on Google.
 Additionally, and as a distinctive feature, you can only access it through a particular web browser, such as Tor, I2P, or Freenet.
 Curiously, you can get all these browsers for free.
 So, the Dark Web is something intentionally hidden but not inaccessible for any of us.